syncfusion-content/blazor-docs/blazor/datagrid/tool-bar.md

 ## Enable or disable toolbar items

-Enabling or disabling toolbar items dynamically in Syncfusion&reg; Blazor Grid is to provide control over the availability of specific functionality based on application logic.
+Enabling or disabling toolbar items dynamically in Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor Grid is to provide control over the availability of specific functionality based on application logic.
 This feature allows you to customize the toolbar based on various conditions or individuals interactions.

 You can enable or disable toolbar items dynamically by using the [EnableToolbarItemsAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_EnableToolbarItemsAsync_System_Collections_Generic_List_System_String__System_Boolean_) method.
 This method allows you to control the availability of specific toolbar items based on your application logic.